microsoft/hi-ml/docs/source/logging.md

 Clicking on the URL will take you to the AzureML web page, where you can inspect the metrics that the run has written so far.

-There are a few points that you should note as well:
+There are a few points that you should note:

 **Experiments**: Each run in AzureML is associated with an experiment.
 When executed in an AzureML run, the `AzureMLLogger` will know which experiment to write to.
 Outside AzureML, on your VM, the logger will default to